reillysiemens/tuckersiemens.com/content/posts/application-prohibited-internationally.md

 used correctly.
 There was a stack trace with an error that said

 ```
-System.FormatException: String was not recognied as a valid DateTime
+System.FormatException: String was not recognized as a valid DateTime
 ```

 The value of said invalid string was